-It’s 2016 and still people in India discriminate between girls and boys in our society.
+It’s 2016 and still, people in India discriminate between girls and boys in our society.
 It is a sad truth for daughters of India and it breaks my heart to see girl child going through all this.
-Although things are changing but there is a need for a bigger change.
+Although things are changing, there is a need for a bigger change.
 Especially in the rural areas where a girl child is not allowed to even go to school.

 It gives rise to various questions-

 Is education not as important for them as much it is for boys?

 Why do you think they are any lesser than boys?